SpaceX Starship: Raptor engine

 Raptor is a family of rocket engines developed by SpaceX for use in Starship and Super Heavy vehicles.
 It burns liquid oxygen and methane in an efficient and complex full-flow staged combustion power cycle.
 The Raptor engine uses methane as fuel rather than kerosene because methane gives higher performance and prevents the build-up of deposits in the engine from coking.
-Methane can also be produced from carbon dioxide and water using the Sabatier reaction.
+Methane can also be produced from carbon dioxide and hydrogen using the Sabatier reaction.
 The engines are designed to be reused many times with little maintenance.

 Raptor operates with an oxygen-to-methane mixture ratio of about 3.6:1, lower than the stoichiometric mixture ratio of 4:1 necessary for complete combustion, since operating at higher temperatures would melt the engine.
 The propellants leave the pre-burners and get injected into the main combustion chamber as hot gases instead of liquid droplets, enabling a higher power density as the propellants mix rapidly via diffusion.
 The methane and oxygen are at high enough temperatures and pressures that they ignite on contact, eliminating the need for igniters in the main combustion chamber.
 The engine structure itself is mostly aluminum, copper, and steel; oxidizer-side turbopumps and manifolds subject to corrosive oxygen-rich flames are made of an Inconel-like SX500 superalloy.
 Some components are 3D printed.

 A Raptor 2 engine produces 2.3 MN at a specific impulse of 327 isp at sea level and 350 isp in a vacuum.
 Raptor vacuum, used on the Starship upper stage, is modified with a regeneratively cooled nozzle extension made of brazed steel tubes, increasing its expansion ratio to about 90 and its specific impulse in vacuum to 380 isp.
 The main combustion chamber operates at a pressure of 350 bar exceeding that of any prior operational rocket engine.
 The Raptor's gimbaling range is 15°, higher than the RS-25's 12.5° and the Merlin's 5°.
 SpaceX has stated they aim to achieve a per unit production cost of US$250,000 upon starting mass production.